-A new leader has been found, close to home, for the Naperville Area Chamber of Commerce.
+A new president and CEO has been found, close to home, for the Naperville Area Chamber of Commerce.

 Tom Kallay, the Chamber’s board chairman, said Nicki Anderson embodied all of the qualities the organization sought in the organization’s next leader.
 When she begins work Feb.
 3, the former business owner will be the first woman to fill the position permanently.